 \subsection{Atom reconfiguration problems on graphs}

-Atom reconfiguration problems can be viewed as reconfiguration problems on graphs~\cite{Heuvel2013,Nishimura2018,Bousquet2022, Calinescu2007,Ito2011,Cooper2021}.
-A configuration of indistinguishable atoms trapped in an array of optical traps is represented as a collection of tokens placed on a subset of the vertices of a graph, $G=(V,E)$, where $V(G)$ and $E(G)$ are the vertex set and edge set of $G$, respectively, with $|V(G)| = n$ and $|E(G)| = m$.
-We assume that each graph is finite, simple, connected, undirected, and edge-weighted (see Diestel's textbook~\cite{diestel} for standard graph terminology).
-We use $w: E(G) \rightarrow \mathbb{N}^{+}$ to denote the edge-weight function which entails that $w(e)$ is positive for all $e = \{u,v\} \in E(G)$.
+Atom reconfiguration problems can be viewed as reconfiguration problems on graphs~\cite{Heuvel2013,Nishimura2018,Bousquet2022, Calinescu2007,Ito2011,Cooper2024}.
+A configuration of indistinguishable atoms trapped in an array of optical traps is represented as a collection of tokens placed on a subset of the vertices of a graph, $G$, where $V(G)$ and $E(G)$ denote the vertex set and edge set of $G$, respectively, with $|V(G)| = n$ and $|E(G)| = m$.
+We directly use $n$ and $m$ to refer to the number of vertices and the number of edges, respectively, when the graph $G$ is clear from the context.
+We assume that each graph is finite, simple, connected, undirected, and edge-weighted (we refer to Diestel's textbook~\cite{diestel} for standard graph terminology).
+We use $w: E(G) \rightarrow \mathbb{N}^{+}$ to denote the edge-weight function which implies that $w(e)$ is positive for all $e = \{u,v\} \in E(G)$.